huggingface/parler-tts/training/TRAINING.md

 cd parler-tts
 ```

 ...
-And then to install requirements.
+And then install the requirements:

 ```bash
 pip install -e .[train]
 ```

-Optionnally, you can create a wandb account and login to it by following [this guide](https://docs.wandb.ai/quickstart). [`wandb`](https://docs.wandb.ai/) allows for better tracking of the experiments metrics and losses.
+Optionally, you can create a wandb account and login to it by following [this guide](https://docs.wandb.ai/quickstart). [`wandb`](https://docs.wandb.ai/) allows for better tracking of the experiments metrics and losses.

 You also have the option to configure Accelerate by running the following command.
 Note that you should set the number of GPUs you wish to use for training, and also the data type (dtype) to your preferred dtype for training/inference (e.g. `bfloat16` on A100 GPUs, `float16` on V100 GPUs, etc.):